 If you are planning to carry out any works to your flat you may need one or more of the consents explained below.
 They are important.
 If you don’t get the right consent, you will have a problem selling your flat – quite apart from risking enforcement action from the Corporation if they find out.
-My ‘Alterations in the past’ page in the ‘Buy’ section will tell you what consents are required for particular works – e.g. renovating the bathroom or replacing kitchen units.
+My ‘Unapproved Alterations’ page in the ‘Buying’ section will tell you what consents are required for particular works – e.g. renovating the bathroom or replacing kitchen units.

 Listed building consent

 It can be a criminal offence to carry out work requiring listed building consent without authority, so consult a surveyor or check with the Corporation before going ahead.

 Under the terms of your lease, you have to get written permission from the Barbican Estate Office before carrying out any alterations which affect the structure (including any fixings to walls) or any alterations to the kitchen and bathroom.
 You should send them a description of the proposed works and a ‘before and after’ sketch plan or drawing.
 You’ll need a ‘licence’ approving the works before you start; and a letter after the works are completed approving the way they were done.

 You may also need Building Regulations Approval from Building Control at the Corporation.
 Their role is to check that work is carried out properly.
 If Building Regulations Approval is required, you must get a letter from them when the works have been completed, confirming they comply with building regulations.